Video: Vestibulocochlear nerve

 And in this image, you can see the auditory ossicles outlined in blue and these tiny bones are bones that transmit sound waves from an air medium in the external ear to a water medium in the inner ear.
 And although it may not be so obvious, you might be able to see that there are three bones – a malleus which is the largest and most lateral of the bones and this little bone transmits vibrations to the next little bone which is called the incus and as you can see, the incus which is the middle auditory ossicle, sometimes called the anvil because of its shape, and this bone itself connects to the stapes which is the most proximal as well as the smallest ossicle and you can see that the stapes fits into the oval window which we'll talk about next.

-Moving on, let's look at the third structure which is the round window.
+Moving on, let's look at the third structure which is the round window, which we cannot see in this image due to the cut that has been done here, but if we add this image you can see the round window.
 And like the oval window, this is also a tiny hole covered by a thin membrane which you can see highlighted in blue.
 However, you can also see that there's no ossicle attached to it.
 So, the round window's presence is more to ensure that fluid will move within the inner ear which the membrane does by vibrating when its hit as it results in the relieving of pressure created by the vibrations entering the inner ear through the oval window.

 Moving downwards, we have the pharyngotympanic tube also known as the Eustachian tube and this tube which is down here serves as the communication between the middle ear and the nasopharynx especially when it's open, for example, when swallowing.